SCSU's H-1B Process for Full-time, Tenure-track International Faculty Hires

 -Front and back copy of Employment Authorization Document (EAD) card, if applicable

--Front and back copy of Social Security Card, if applicable
+-Front and back copy of Social Security Card*** (if they have one, already)

 -Copy of Signed Offer Letter of Employment